spacebarchat/docs/docs/contributing/reverse-engineering/voice/webrtc.md

 ## Signaling track events

-After we have sucessfully connected to the SFU over WebRTC, we are ready to begin sending and receiving media.
+After we have successfully connected to the SFU over WebRTC, we are ready to begin sending and receiving media.
 Since the SFU and WebRTC client will only exchange SDP once (at the start of the connection), both the SFU and client will do have to do some clever tricking to negotiate the changing of the incoming/outgoing streams.
 The client will have to use something called **SDP munging**, where it alters the SDP manually, even generating its own SDP answer once it receives **Op Code 12 Video**

 ### Server->Client Op Code 12 Video